yunaxin/Spotify_Predictive_Model/README.md

 | Recall | 0.582 |
 | F1-score | 0.630 |

 The baseline model provides a reasonable starting point, but there is still room for improvement.
-In particular, the recall score shows that the model only identifies about 58% of popular tracks.
+Our primary metric, **F1 score (0.630)**, reflects this; in particular, the model only identifies about 58% of popular tracks (recall), meaning it misses nearly half of the tracks it should flag as popular.
 This  suggests that using only `danceability` and `track_genre` is not enough to fully capture the patterns behind track popularity.

 For the final model, we plan to improve performance by adding more Spotify audio features, such as `energy`, `valence`, `acousticness`, `loudness`, `tempo`, and other track-level audio characteristics.
 We also plan to tune model hyperparameters to better capture more complex relationships between audio features, genre, and popularity.